Lilium-DApp/auction/README.md

 docker compose --env-file ./env.testnet -f ./deploy-testnet.yml up
 ```

 📝 **Note:** This will create a file at `./deployments/<network>/verifier.json` with the deployed contract's address.
 Once the command finishes, it is advisable to stop the docker compose and remove the volumes created when executing it.
+After this, you need to inform the company contract about the auction dapp address.
+To do this, go back to the [foundry repository](https://github.com/Lilium-DApp/foundry).

 ```shell
 docker compose --env-file ./env.testnet -f ./deploy-testnet.yml down -v